nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 e.
 Skip through the next optional features for now, and install
 ```
 ![yellow flag picture](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-10%20151452.png)
-6. When the installation succeeds and the VM restarts, look for a yellow flag in the top right corner and choose "Promotoe this server to a domain controller".
+6. When the installation succeeds and the VM restarts, look for a yellow flag in the top right corner and choose "Promote this server to a domain controller".
 And choose the following:
 ```
 a.
-Add new forest, and choose a relavent name.
+Add new forest, and choose a relevant name.
 In this instance we will choose testlab.local
 b.
 Keep both DNS server and Global Catalog checked
 c.
 DSRM password: choose the same password as you have been for this lab
 d.
 Keep rest of the settings default